GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

     * Degree to which the proposed solution creates a simplified consumer experience that matches individual needs with social engagement products, programs and training that are appropriate for their level of functioning, interests, English proficiency, preferred primary language, literacy level and preferences.
   * Product Functionality and Usability -- 30%

-    * Degree to which the proposed solution is informed by user needs including Veterans enrolled in the Veteran Directed Care program.
+    * Degree to which the proposed solution is informed by user needs which may include Veterans enrolled in the Veteran Directed Care program.
     * Degree to which the proposed solution includes an accessible, computer assisted assessment and screening process that identifies individual needs, interests, English proficiency, preferred primary language, literacy level and preferences.
     * Degree to which the clearinghouse includes relevant technologies and social engagement products, programs and training.
     * Degree to which the proposed solution enables real-time query and response with an electronic clearinghouse.